thecloudsphere/documentation/docs/getting-started.md

 To be sure, check that the template is valid.

 ```
-tcsctl validate template sample.yaml
+tcsctl validate template hello-world.yaml
-Template sample.yaml is valid.
+Template hello-world.yaml is valid.
 ```

-This example uses a ``clouds.yaml`` file, which is located in the same directory as the ``sample.yaml`` file.
+This example uses a ``clouds.yaml`` file, which is located in the same directory as the ``hello-world.yaml`` file.
 The content of this file depends very much on the OpenStack environment used.
 Refer to the documentation of the operator of the OpenStack environment accordingly.

-Import the template ``terraform-sample`` defined in the previously created ``sample.yaml`` file.
+Import the template ``terraform-hello-world`` defined in the previously created ``hello-world.yaml`` file.

 ```
-tcsctl template import sample.yaml terraform-sample
+tcsctl template import hello-world.yaml terraform-hello-world
 +---------------------+--------------------------------------+
 | Field               | Value                                |
 |---------------------+--------------------------------------|